College football national championships in NCAA Division I FBS: History

-Post-bowl polls allowed for the possibility of a "national championship game" to finally settle question on the gridiron.
+Post-bowl polls allowed for the possibility of a "national championship game" to finally settle the question on the gridiron.
 But a number of challenges made it difficult to schedule even the season's top two teams to play in a single post-season bowl game, let alone all of the deserving teams.
 Calls for a college football playoff were frequently made by head coach Joe Paterno of Penn State, whose independent teams finished the 1968, 1969, and 1973 seasons unbeaten, untied, and with Orange Bowl victories yet were left without a single major national title.

 The 1980s were marked by a succession of satisfying national championship games in the Orange Bowl and Fiesta Bowl, but the 1990s began with consecutive split AP Poll and Coaches Poll national titles in 1990 and 1991.
 The Bowl Coalition and then Bowl Alliance were formed to more reliably set up a No. 1 vs. No. 2 matchup in a bowl game on New Year's Day, but their efforts were hampered by the Rose Bowl's historic draw and contractual matchup between the Big Ten and Pac-10 conference champions.

-The Bowl Championship Series in 1998 succeeded in finally bringing the Big Ten and Pac-10 into the fold with the other conferences for a combined BCS National Championship Game rotated amongst the Fiesta, Sugar, Orange, and Rose bowls and venues.
+The Bowl Championship Series in 1998 succeeded in finally bringing the Big Ten and Pac-10 into the fold with the other conferences for a combined BCS National Championship Game rotated among the Fiesta, Sugar, Orange, and Rose bowls and venues.
 BCS rankings originally incorporated the two major polls as well as a number of computer rankings to determine the end of season No. 1 vs. No. 2 matchup.
 Although the BCS era did regularly produce compelling matchups, the winnowing selection of the top two teams resulted in many BCS controversies, most notably 2003's split national championship caused by the BCS rankings leaving USC, No. 1 in both human polls, out of the Sugar Bowl.
-The BCS victors were awarded The Coaches' Trophy "crystal football" on the field immediately following the game.
+The BCS victors were annually awarded The Coaches' Trophy "crystal football" on the field immediately following the championship game.

 In 2014 the College Football Playoff made its debut, facilitating a multi-game single-elimination tournament for the first time in college football history.
-Four teams are seeded by a 13–member selection committee rather than by existing polls or mathematical rankings.
-The two semifinal games are rotated among the New Year's Six bowl games, and the final is played a week later.
+Until 2024, four teams were seeded by a 13–member selection committee rather than by existing polls or mathematical rankings.
+The two semifinal games were rotated among the New Year's Six bowl games, and the final was played a week later.
+Beginning in 2024, the playoff field was expanded to 12 teams.
 The competition awards its own national championship trophy.